richard-weinhold/pomato/README.md

         $ python /run_pomato_ieee.py

-  - The DE case study, based on data from [ELMOD-DE](http://www.diw.de/elmod) which is openly available and described in detail in [DIW DataDocumentation 83](https://www.diw.de/documents/publikationen/73/diw_01.c.528927.de/diw_datadoc_2016-083.pdf) which represents a more complex system and can be run for longer model horizon (although shortened to allow to host this data in this git).
+  - The DE case study, based on data from openly available data sources.
+The file can be run via

         $ python /run_pomato_de.py

+See more in depth descriptions of this two case studies part of the [POMATO Documentation](file:///C:/Users/riw/Documents/repositories/pomato/docs/_build/html/running_pomato.html).

-However, the functionality of POMATO is best utilized when running inside a IDE (e.g. Spyder) to access POMATO objects and develop a personal script based on the provided functionality and its results.
+The *examples* folder also contains the two examples as Jupyter notebooks.
+Another possibility to access the functionality of POMATO with an online REPL/Console when running POMATO inside a IDE with an interactive IPython Console (e.g. Spyder) to access POMATO objects and variables.

 Release Status
 --------------